GP-012 Design, redesign and development

 - Estimated software class

-Software Design Phase 2
+Phase 2.
+Software Design

 The Software Design process starts with the validation of the inputs of Product Design.